-Henk maintains a broad practice across Chambers’ areas of work, with a particular focus on construction, professional liability, property damage, personal injury (particularly international claims and conflict of law issues), product liability, insurance and commercial disputes.
+Henk maintains a broad practice across Chambers’ areas of work, with a particular focus on construction, professional liability, property damage, product liability, insurance and commercial disputes.
+He has experience of claims with an international dimension, including those involving jurisdictional or conflict of law issues.

-Henk has been recognised as a “rising star” for professional negligence (including, in particular, claims against construction professionals) and personal injury (Legal 500, 2025).
-In previous editions, he has been described as “very knowledgeable and helpful”; showing “great attention to detail”; “very good on cross-examination”; “very clever” with a “knack of being able to simplify difficult and complex concepts”.
+Henk has been ranked as a “rising star” in several practice areas, including Professional Negligence (Legal 500, 2025).
+In previous editions, he has been described as “very knowledgeable and helpful”; showing “great attention to detail”; “very good on cross-examination”; and “very clever” with a “knack of being able to simplify difficult and complex concepts”.

-- Acting for employers, developers and housing providers in various multi-party building defect claims, each valued in excess of £2m (sole counsel);
+- Acting for employers, developers and social housing providers in various multi-party fire safety defect claims, including claims involving s.149 of the BSA 2022.

-- Acting for an insurer in various group actions (c. £10m) relating to the termination of holiday contracts during the covid-19 pandemic (led by Sarah Prager KC);
+- Acting for subrogated insurers in a group action (c. £10m) and various test cases relating to the cancellation of school trips during the covid-19 pandemic.

-- Acting for the owner of a residential apartment block in a claim (c. £2m) arising from a failure to identify patent defects during development works (sole counsel).
+- Acting for the freehold owner of a residential apartment block in a claim (c. £2m) brought under a collateral warranty for failure to identify patent defects (including fire safety defects) during development works.

 Construction & Engineering

 Henk is regularly instructed to act in a wide range of construction disputes.
 His practice includes claims relating to payment disputes, delay, building safety defects and various other forms of defective performance.
-He is recognised as a “rising star” for Professional Negligence (Legal 500, 2025) and most of his work in this area relates to construction professionals.
-Henk is currently writing a book on the Defective Premises Act 1972 and the Building Safety Act 2022 and he is very familiar with the key provisions in those statutes.
+He has been recognised as a “rising star” for Professional Negligence (Legal 500, 2025) and most of his work in this area relates to construction professionals.
+Henk is currently editing Chapter 11 (Liability for Design) of Emden’s Construction Law and he is also writing a book on the DPA 1972 and BSA 2022.
 He welcomes the opportunity to give seminars on (amongst other topical issues) remediation orders, remediation contribution orders, building liability orders and liability for construction (including cladding) products.
-Henk also has significant experience dealing with complex expert evidence (both in the construction and other contexts) and he is often instructed in cases involving difficult technical issues.

 Selected Cases